 The Holland Marsh Wetland Complex extends beyond the Bradford Bypass corridor and consists of over 3,000 hectares (ha) of designated wetland area.
 Currently, the Bradford Bypass corridor will cross approximately 10.75 ha, which accounts for only 0.35 per cent of the entire Provincially Significant Wetlands area.

-As part of the Preliminary Design, the project team will carefully consider all impacts to wetland areas and will continue to work with environmental agencies, municipalities and other concerned stakeholders to identify principles and recommendations for mitigating the impacts of placing new or expanded provincial highways within wetland areas.
-The Preliminary Design will consider minimizing impacts to these wetland areas through engineering refinements.
+As part of the Bradford Bypass Project, the Project Team will carefully consider all impacts to wetland areas and will continue to work with Indigenous communities, environmental agencies, municipalities and other concerned stakeholders to identify principles and recommendations for mitigating the impacts of placing new or expanded provincial highways within wetland areas.
+The Bradford Bypass Project will consider minimizing impacts to these wetland areas through engineering refinements.

-As part of the Preliminary Design, the Ministry will consider various legislative requirements and consult with Transport Canada under the Canadian Navigable Waters Protection Act (CNWA) for the proposed crossings of the Holland River and East Holland River branch.
+As part of the Bradford Bypass Project, the ministry will consider various legislative requirements and consult with Transport Canada under the Canadian Navigable Waters Protection Act (CNWA) for the proposed crossings of the Holland River and East Holland River branch.

-A Preliminary Design and Class Environmental Assessment (EA) Study for the proposed Highway 400 – Highway 404 Link (Bradford Bypass) has started.
+A Preliminary Design project-specific assessment of environmental impacts in accordance with Ontario Regulation 697/21 for the proposed Highway 400 – Highway 404 Link (Bradford Bypass) has started.

 Get up-to-date information about project milestones, learn about opportunities to get involved and provide your input to the Project Team.